yodkwtf/data-structures-and-alogrithms/README.md

 - [] Understand and add `remove()` method to our binary search trees
 - [] Read more about Balanced BST (AVL and Red Black), possibly from [here](https://www.geeksforgeeks.org/red-black-tree-vs-avl-tree/amp/)?
 - [] Read more about heaps and how to implement them
-- [] Add notes for the Tree section
-- [] Make an index for the handwritten notes